- Everett Public Schools

 - Buses will have a 16oz bottle of hand sanitizer.

-- A box of masks on each bus will be available for students who arrive with no mask (students who did not arrive with masks will be reported to the school for family follow-up).
+- Masks will be provided for students who arrive with no mask (students who did not arrive with masks will be reported to the school for family follow-up).

 - Commonly touched areas will be wiped down with disinfectant between route segments.